Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

 customElements.define('demo-title-colored', DemoTitleColoredElement);
 ```

 Nice!
-Remember to add this new element to your library's export and try it on your Angular and/or React project.
-I added the old title we created before, and the new one on the bottom.
-What we expect is our old title to still be black, while our new Title should be red (and do not affect `h1` outside of it)
+Remember to add this new element to your library's export and try it on your Angular and React project.
+I kept the old title we created before and the new one on the bottom.
+What we expect is our old title remain Black, while our new title should be Red (and do not affect other `h1` outside of it)

 ![Angular With Red and Black Title](./assets/images/AngularRed.png "Angular With Red and Black Title")